vcalvello/SwipeToAction/README.md

  </RelativeLayout>
 ```

-2.In the adapter for your `RecyclerView` create a ViewHolder that extends SwipeToAction.ViewHolder<T>.
+2. In the adapter for your `RecyclerView` create a ViewHolder that extends SwipeToAction.ViewHolder<T>.
 For instance, in the sample project I have a list of books and my items are instances of a Book class therefore the ViewHolder inside the adapter looks like this:

 ```java